CADMUS ET HERMIONE

 Twelve more operas followed, establishing a distinctive French style.

-David LeMarrec (“Introduction à la tragédie lyrique – quels codes, quel but?”, Carnets sur sol, August 2007) and Piotr Kaminski (Mille et un opéras, Fayard, 2003) identify the following characteristics of the genre:
+(Francophone readers should see David LeMarrec’s excellent “Introduction à la tragédie lyrique – quels codes, quel but?”, Carnets sur sol, August 2007.)

 Lully’s operas vanished from the stage with the passing of the tragédie lyrique.
 William Christie and Les Arts Florissants’ 1987 production of Atys was the first Lully opera performed in two centuries, and has rekindled interest in a composer who was a respected name rather than a living presence.